MardaxTech/cleodoctra/README.md

 `firebase init hosting`
 4. When asked to set up a project, select the "Use an existing project" option.
 After which, select your project from the list.
 5. Then configure the public directory, in this case, you should set it to "build".
-6. next enter that you **do not** want to configure your website as a single-page app.
+6. Next enter that you **do not** want to configure your website as a single-page app.
 7. Next you will be prompted to set up automatic builds.
-I think it would be best to set this up.
-If so, follow the instructions provided by the console.
+It would be best if you to set this up.
+This will automatically deploy the application to Firebase Hosting when an update is pushed to the Github repository.
+Proceed to follow the instructions provided by the console.
 8. After the setup is finished, run `npm run build`
-9. Finally, deploy your web app to Firebase Hosting by running `firebase deploy`
+9. Finally, deploy your web app to Firebase Hosting by either running `firebase deploy` or deploying it to a Github repository is you setup automatic builds in step 7.
 10. You did it!
-Your app is now online at a URL like `https://{projectname}.web.app`
+Your app is now online at `https://{projectname}.web.app` and your custom domains when setup.

 ### To use a custom domain, follow these additional steps:
 1. Return to the [Firebase console](https://console.firebase.google.com/).
 Navigate to the "Hosting" menu and scroll down to "Domains"